huyszn/swagbucks-live-daily-trivia-challenge-answers/swagbucks-live-questions-answers.md

 - [x] Whatchu talkin' bout, Willis?
 - [ ] I did it again!

-#### What sitcom debuted in 1987 with bob Saget as the widowered father of three girls?
+#### What sitcom debuted in 1987 with Bob Saget as the widowered father of three girls?

 - [ ] Step By Step
 - [ ] Family Matters